Research

 The research loop

-Underneath this loop is something called test-time scaling: the observation that giving a model more computational resources at inference time — not at training time — enables qualitatively different behaviors.
+Underneath this loop is something called test-time scaling: the observation that giving a model more computational resources at inference time rather than at training time, enabling qualitatively different behaviors.
 The model that powers Deep Research doesn’t just search faster than its predecessors.
 It can sustain reasoning chains involving hundreds of steps while keeping the original goal in focus.
-The scaling isn’t linear; at sufficient compute, new capabilities emerge.
 This is why comparing it to “just a faster search engine” misses the point.
 A faster search engine scales the output.
 Test-time scaling changes the kind of reasoning the system can do.

 Concretely: the system can hold open multiple competing hypotheses simultaneously, pursue evidence for each in parallel through multi-agent sub-processes, synthesize the results, and revise all of them in a single pass.
 A human researcher working alone does these things sequentially and imperfectly.
 A human research team does them in coordination, with all the coordination costs that implies.
 The agent doesn’t have either problem.

 What this looks like concretely: the orchestrating model spawns a sub-agent per hypothesis branch.
-Each runs its own Plan-Act-Observe loop and returns findings upward.
-No briefing, no status call, no risk of one branch’s framing contaminating another’s before synthesis.
-A human team pursuing parallel lines of inquiry has all of those coordination costs — plus the subtler problem that human researchers aren’t actually independent: they share an institution, a prior literature, often an advisor.
+Each runs its own Plan-Act-Observe loop independently and returns findings upward, with no risk of one branch’s framing contaminating another’s before synthesis.
+A human research team has all of those coordination costs, plus the subtler problem that human researchers aren’t actually independent: they share an institution, a prior literature, often an advisor.
 The sub-agents share none of that.
 Their parallelism is genuine.

 Multi-agent research structure